HasanJaban93/Portfolio/weatherApp/weatherAppDescription.md

 ### Adding API Keys
 Once you have obtained your API keys, you need to add them to the project.
 Here's how:

-1. **Unsplash API**: Sign up for an account on [Unsplash](https://unsplash.com/developers) and generate an access key.
-Replace the placeholder text `"your access key for Unsplash API"` in the `js/showCityImage.js` file with your actual access key.
+1. **Unsplash API**: Replace the placeholder text `"your access key for Unsplash API"` in the `js/showCityImage.js` file with your actual access key.

     ```javascript
     // In js/showCityImage.js